Trinity Primary School

 Our specialist coach and Forward Cluster has enabled our school to create a sustainable curriculum for all the children by investing in the professional development of staff to deliver high quality PE lessons.
 The Essectials Curriculum aids teachers in helping our children to form a PE schema in their long term memories.
 It also helps children to meet progression milestones.
 Through assessments, club registers and the School Games Mark Application, we are able to collect valuable data.

-Data collected from 2022 / 2023 shows us the impact of the Sports Premium on pupil progress in PE and involvement in sport, and clearly identifies strengths and areas for development.
-86% of children achieved expected or above across the PE curriculum and 80% of children attended an extra curricular club.
+Data collected from 2024 / 2025 shows us the impact of the Sports Premium on pupil progress in PE and involvement in sport, and clearly identifies strengths and areas for development.
+A high proportion of children achieved expected or above across the PE curriculum and high numbers of children attended an extra curricular club.

 Files to Download